SECURE TETRA COMMUNICATION IN ALL CITIES DURING THE 2018 WORLD CUP

 That’s why the network operator and National IT Centre and the local

 organisers “Russia 2018 Local Organising Committee (LOC)” opted for the state-of-the-art and proven TETRA radio system ACCESSNET®-T IP from Hytera.
-In 2017, part of the system already undergone a successful “dress rehearsal” when the Con-Fed Cup was hosted in Russia (four stadiums in four cities).
-The system was expanded to meet the greater requirements and network coverage needed for the World Cup.
-The use of the TETRA system was limited to the duration of the 2018 competition, after which it was dismantled again (rental based).
+In 2017, part of the system already undergone a successful “dress rehearsal” when another intercontinental tournament was hosted in Russia (four stadiums in four cities).

 The Russian network operator National IT Centre (Rostec Group) and the Local Organis-ing Committee “Russia 2018” (LOC) have jointly commissioned Hytera Mobilfunk to provide a highly available, secure radio infrastructure for the period during which the world’s largest football tournament will be held in Russia in 2018.